- Front Desk Services

 Social Center is located in the Commons building’s Roosevelt Room and Lounge.
 Beer, wine, and soft drinks are available.
 Only alcohol purchased at the NCTC lounge is permitted in the Commons building and adjacent patios.

-The Conservation Library features resource and educational materials necessary for classes, and a variety of periodicals.
+The Conservation Library is located in the West Pond Office building.
+It features resource and educational materials necessary for classes, and a variety of periodicals.

 Contact the Library at 304-876-7304 or the Front Desk, at 304-876-1600, for hours of operation and more information.